clojurescript-scope-games/gh-omnibar/README.md

-# Github Omnibar
+# GitHub Omnibar

-Dear :octocat: Github:
+Dear :octocat: GitHub:

-bitbucket has a [awesome omnibar](https://developer.atlassian.com/blog/2016/02/6-secret-bitbucket-features/?categories=git#omnibar).
-I guess you also deserve one, so I made you a even better one.
+BitBucket has an [awesome omnibar](https://developer.atlassian.com/blog/2016/02/6-secret-bitbucket-features/?categories=git#omnibar).
+I guess you also deserve one, so I made you an even better one.

 You're welcome.